openebs/openebs/documentation/source/install/on_premise_solutions.rst

 Installing Kubernetes on CentOS in Vagrant VMs
 ----------------------------------------------------
-The following procedure helps you install Kubernetes on CentOS version 7.4 and use OpenEBS on a local machine.
+The following procedure helps you install Kubernetes on CentOS version 7.4 and use OpenEBS on that cluster.
 You will be setting up a 3 node cluster comprising of 1 Master and 2 Worker Nodes running Kubernetes 1.8.5.

 Prerequisites:
 ^^^^^^^^^^^^^^^^